File Virginia Workers’ Comp Claim

-If you’ve been injured on the job in Virginia, you may be eligible to file a workers’ compensation claim to get your medical bills and lost wages paid.
-However, there are some things you must do right away after the injury occurs.
+If you’ve been injured on the job in Virginia, you may be eligible to file a Virginia workers’ compensation claim to get your medical bills and lost wages paid.
+However, there are some things injured workers must do to file Virginia workers’ comp claim after the injury occurs.

-1) First, you MUST give notice of your injury to your employer.
+1) First, injured workers MUST give notice of an injury to the employer.
+The notice can be in person or written and must inform a supervisor of when and how your accident happened.
 If you fail to notify your employer within 30 days of your injury, you could lose your right to workers’ compensation benefits.

-2) Second, you MUST file a claim.
+2) Second, injured workers MUST file a claim with the Virginia Workers Compensation Commission.
 You can file a Claim for Benefits form with the Virginia Workers’ Compensation Commission within two (2) years of the date of the accident.
 Even if you are receiving benefits from the workers’ compensation insurance carrier, a Claim for Benefits form must still be filed and must include all of the body parts you injured in the accident.
 Your claim form can be filed by any of the following methods:

-- In person: Complete the Claim for Benefits Form and deliver it to any of the office locations of the Virginia Worker’s Compensation Commission.
+- In person: Complete the claim form called Claim for Benefits and deliver it to any of the office locations of the Virginia Worker’s Compensation Commission.
 All visitors, including attorneys, parties and witnesses, may be required to present photo identification to enter Commission facilities.

-- By mail: Complete the Claim for Benefits Form and mail it to: Virginia Workers’ Compensation Commission, 333 E. Franklin St., Richmond, VA 23219.
+- By mail: Complete the claim form linked above and mail it to: Virginia Workers’ Compensation Commission, 333 E. Franklin St., Richmond, VA 23219.

-- By Webfile: Use your JCN and PIN number to create a WebFile account.
-You can then file a claim with the Commission online.
+- By Webfile: Use your JCN (Jurisdiction Claim Number) and PIN number to create a WebFile account with the Virginia Workers’ Compensation Commission.
+You can then file the claim form linked above with the Virginia Workers’ Compensation Commission online.

-3) Third, you MUST get medical treatment.
+3) Third, an injured worker MUST get medical treatment.
 Your employer must give you a list of at least 3 doctors to choose from.
 You are required to choose a doctor from this list.
 If your employer does not give you a list of doctors, you could choose your own.
-In an emergency situation, you can get treatment at a nearby hospital or other emergency facility.
+In an emergency situation, you can get emergency medical treatment at a nearby hospital or other emergency facility.
 You should, however, notify your employer of your accident and treatment as soon as possible afterwards.
+Additionally, you should submit any medical bills to your employers’ workers’ comp insurance carrier.

 Seeing Your Doctor